-negligence or a breach of duty has been established, directors may be statutorily exempted by an Irish court from personal
+negligence or a breach of duty has been established, directors

 As a matter of Irish law, Willis is required to hold annual general meetings at intervals of no more than 15 months provided that an annual general meeting is held in each calendar year following the first annual general meeting.
 The accounts which are presented at the annual general meeting must be made up to a date not more than nine months before the date of the meeting.
 Because of the fifteen-month requirement described in this paragraph, the Willis Constitution includes provisions reflecting this requirement of Irish law.